PlayAGS Stock Priced For An Unlikely Bankruptcy

 Is Gaming Cyclical?

 The third factor to consider is that we don't really know how cyclical the casino business is.
-We definitely don't know what demand will look like this summer, when (hopefully) facilities have re-opened and some sense of normalcy has returned.
+We definitely don't know what demand will look like this summer when (hopefully) facilities have re-opened and some sense of normalcy has returned.

 In a note on AGS in August 2018, Credit Suisse made the case that the industry actually was somewhat defensive: